Quick Start Guide

 nself build

-Your backend is now running with 100% service reliability! 🎉
+Your backend is now running with 35+ CLI commands and comprehensive management tools! 🎉

 For the best development experience, enable SSL certificate trust to eliminate browser security warnings: